 Delaware Birth Records Search

 Delaware’s Office of Vital Statistics collects, stores and maintains all birth records.
-You can easily request a Delaware birth record search and get a copy of yours.
+You can easily request a Delaware birth records search and get a copy of yours.

 They have been keeping birth records since 1913.
 They may have some dating back further in the archives though.
 You can contact them for more information.

-Delaware keeps all birth records private until the age of 72; then they become public.
+DE birth records are private until the age of 72; then they become public.
 Therefore only the following people can obtain a copy of yours: you, if you are 18 or older, your spouse, children, parents, your legal guardian or your legal representative with proper authorization

 Table of Contents

 To request a copy of your Delaware birth record, you will need your full name, gender, date of birth, place of birth, mother’s full name, father’s full name, and the name of the hospital where you were born.
 You must also prove your relationship to the person on the certificate if it is not yours.